Your overediting my images sounds like …And Justice For All — and other rantings on music photography

-Your overediting my images sounds like …And Justice For All — and other rantings on music photography

->

-> Because that’s how you do timeless.
+Because that’s how you do timeless.
 And in the end, that’s the thing that lasts.

->

-> Now obviously, you might not care much about that, because you’ve got an album or a gig to sell today.
+Now obviously, you might not care much about that, because you’ve got an album or a gig to sell today.
 And that’s fine, I guess.

->

-> It’s a bit sad, but I’ve decided I don’t mind too much the overediting of my images as long as I’m not credited on the Internet.
+It’s a bit sad, really, but I suppose I don’t mind too much the overediting of my images as long as I’m not credited on the Internet.

->

-> (That’s very important, and I explain why here.
+(That’s very important, and I explain why here.
 If there’s one thing to read in that article, that’s this part.)